Is There a Comma Before and After “Indeed”?

 • They, indeed, have considered all the options.

-Related Post: Do You Put a Comma Before or After "Please"?
+Related Post: Do You Put a Comma After "Once"?

 Explanation: When “indeed” is used to emphasize a particular word or phrase without interrupting the sentence flow, omitting commas can be appropriate.